ckocyigit/ts3-amongus-muter/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This bot is a little project I've started to automize muting for Teamspeak3.
-There are a lot of bots for discord but we like to use Teamspeak thats why I tried to come up with this bot.
+This bot is a little project I've started to automize muting for Teamspeak3 when playing among us.
+There are a lot of bots for discord but we do like to use Teamspeak thats why I tried to come up with this bot.

 This bot works with the AmongUsCapture and uses it's WebSocket to gather Among Us game events.
 Check out: https://github.com/denverquane/amonguscapture